lepture/mistune/docs/guide.rst

     print(markdown('```python\nassert 1 == 1\n```'))

 In this way, we can use Pygments to highlight the fenced code.
+Learn more at :ref:`renderers`.

 AstRenderer